Tens of thousands of children in Washington suburbs return to in-person school

 Later, Theo, 7, explained why: “It was amazing because I got to see my friends, talk with them and play with them.”
 The only thing he didn’t like was lunch: The turkey sandwich was okay, but he hated the side offerings of raisins, hummus and chocolate milk.

-Their mother, who belongs to the pro-reopening parents organization Together Again MCPS, said she feels very fortunate because her children were along the earliest large groups to return.
+Their mother, who belongs to the pro-reopening parents organization Together Again MCPS, said she feels fortunate because her children were among the earliest large groups to return.
 Still, Beatrice Hoppe said she is disappointed in the school system for taking so long to reopen — and for stretching its return of students over six weeks or more.

 Other families will not see their children in school again until late April, she said.